 Court Identifiers

 Court identifiers, labeled by nc:OrganizationIdentification/nc:IdentificationID, are locally assigned by the court administrator for a region (typically a state, provincial or federal court administrator) and MUST be universally unique to a court but not necessarily to a particular court house, branch or subunit of a court.
+Each message that includes j:CaseCourt MUST include a court identifier.

 Examples of conformant court identifiers include: